platformatic/platformatic/docs/learn/glossary.md

 **Service**
 - A dedicated infrastructure layer for managing service-to-service communication.
 Platformatic can integrate with service meshes for advanced microservice management.
+- A Platformatic [Service](../service/overview.md) is an HTTP server based on [Fastify](https://fastify.dev) that allows developers to build robust APIs with Node.js.

 ## T